roberm9/oss-repo-template/labs/lab-03/report.md

 ![snap](https://user-images.githubusercontent.com/95317029/173484105-5077aded-5695-4a25-a64f-d1db748ff086.PNG)
 I tried a multitude of installs, reinstalls, sudo updates, updates, installing through brew instead, and nothing seemed to work.

-However one of the people in my group allowed me to view the projects on their gource.
+However one of the people in my group allowed me to view the projects on their gource and the usage of:
+gource -1280x720 -o gource.ppm --time-scale 3
+ffmpeg -y -r 60 -f image2pipe -vcodec ppm -i gource.ppm  -vcodec mpeg4 -b:v 3000k -s hd480 gource.mp4

 I was able to see the tree's and the different commits.
 It was a very facinating way to visualize the different git repos.